James Gillray: Adult life

-The name of Gillray's publisher and print seller, Hannah Humphrey — whose shop was first at 227 Strand, then in New Bond Street, then in Old Bond Street, and finally in St James's Street—is inextricably associated with that of the caricaturist himself.
+The name of Gillray's publisher and print seller, Hannah Humphrey – whose shop was first at 227 Strand, then in New Bond Street, then in Old Bond Street, and finally in St James's Street – is inextricably associated with that of the caricaturist himself.
 Gillray lived with Miss (often called Mrs) Humphrey during the entire period of his fame.
 It is believed that he several times thought of marrying her, and that on one occasion the pair were on their way to the church, when Gillray said: "This is a foolish affair, methinks, Miss Humphrey.
 We live very comfortably together; we had better let well alone."
-There is no evidence, however, to support the stories which scandalmongers invented about their relations.
+There is no evidence, however, to support the stories which scandalmongers invented about their relationship.
 One of Gillray's prints, "Twopenny Whist", is a depiction of four individuals playing cards, and the character shown second from the left, an ageing lady with eyeglasses and a bonnet, is widely believed to be an accurate depiction of Miss Humphrey.

 Gillray's plates were exposed in Humphrey's shop window, where eager crowds examined them.
 One of his later prints, Very Slippy-Weather, shows Miss Humphrey's shop in St. James's Street in the background.
 In the shop window a number of Gillray's previously published prints, such as Tiddy-Doll the Great French Gingerbread Maker, Drawing Out a New Batch of Kings; His Man, Talley Mixing up the Dough, a satire on Napoleon's king-making proclivities, are shown in the shop window.

 Gillray's eyesight began to fail in 1806.
 He began wearing spectacles but they were unsatisfactory.
 Unable to work to his previous high standards, James Gillray became depressed and started drinking heavily.
 He produced his last print in September 1809.
 As a result of his heavy drinking Gillray suffered from gout throughout his later life.

 His last work, from a design by Bunbury, is entitled Interior of a Barber's Shop in Assize Time, and is dated 1811.
 While he was engaged on it he became mad, although he had occasional intervals of sanity, which he employed on his last work.
 The approach of madness may have been hastened by his intemperate habits.